China Railway CRH380A

 The CRH380A Hexie (和谐号 (和諧號, Héxié Hào, Harmony)) is a Chinese electric high-speed train that was developed by CSR Corporation Limited (CSR) and is currently manufactured by CRRC Qingdao Sifang.
 As a continuation of the CRH2-380 program it both replaces foreign (Japanese) technology in the CRH2 with Chinese developments and increases its top speed.
 The CRH380A is designed to operate at a cruise speed of 350 km/h and a maximum speed of 380 km/h in commercial service.
 The original 8-car train-set recorded a top speed of 416.6 km/h during a trial run.
 The longer 16-car train-set reached 486.1 km/h.

-CRH380A is one of four Chinese train series which have been designed for the new standard operating speed of 380 km/h on newly constructed Chinese high-speed main lines.
-Officially, it is the only series of the four not based on a foreign design, and although it was not produced under a technology transfer agreement, there have been accusations that it is based on unlicensed Shinkansen technology.
+CRH380A is one of four Chinese train series which has been designed for the new standard operating speed of 380 km/h on newly constructed Chinese high-speed main lines.
+Officially, it is the only one among the four series that was not based on a foreign design, and although it was not produced under a technology transfer agreement, there have been accusations that it is based on unlicensed Shinkansen technology.

 The other three series are CRH380B, which uses technology from Siemens, CRH380C, with technology from Hitachi, and CRH380D, with technology from Bombardier Transportation.